ShoueneKun/Machine-Learning-driven-analysis-of-Gaze-Error/README.md

 To easily get started, we provide access to five utilities to rapidly visualize the data.

 #### PlotLabels.m
-Unless manually choosing a particular subject, this script will plot the labels overlaid on top of the head and eye-in-head velocities.
+Unless manually choosing a particular subject, this script will plot all labels overlaid on top of head and eye-in-head velocities.

 #### GIWapp

 This is a MATLAB app designed to strafe through the vast amount of data rapidly.
 Please following these instructions;
 1. Open the GIWapp.